astrohart/MFR/MFR.GUI.Windows/README.md

 ##### Remarks

-This method responds to the event by ensuring that the text of the Help menu's About command contains the full name of this application.
+This method responds to the event by ensuring that the text of the HelpProfileExplainerDialog menu's About command contains the full name of this application.

 <a name='M-MFR-GUI-Windows-MainWindow-OnLoad-System-EventArgs-'></a>
 ### OnLoad(e) `method`